AustinTSchaffer/Notebook/Coding Project Ideas/Games List.md

 ## Line-Placement

-Games where lines must be placed on a board, where all placed lines must form a single map.
+Games where lines must be placed on a board, where all placed lines must form a single map or cycle.

 - Hashi, Bridge Game
 - SlitherLink